CenturyLinkCloud/Ecosystem/Blueprints/Blueprint Broker/README_bpclient.md

 ```

 # Ping
 The ping method is used to verify end-to-end connectivity.
+Specify the `--bpbroker` parameter as the endpoint to reach.
+Will receive an echo
+of the ``--data`` send to the bpbroker service.

 ```shell
 # succssful call